 As a telecommunications carrier, we collect and maintain Customer Proprietary Network Information, or "CPNI.”
-CPNI is information generated by the telecommunications services we provide to our customers.
-This includes subscription information (like rate plan and features), usage information (like call logs—including date, time, phone numbers called, and duration of calls), and billing information related to the services.
+CPNI is information generated by the telecommunications services we provide to our customers – currently, this is limited to voice calling.
+This includes features of your voice calling service (e.g., international calling), usage information (like call logs—including date, time, phone numbers called, and duration of calls), and quantitative data like minutes used.
 CPNI does not include customers’ names, addresses, or phone numbers—we do, nonetheless, treat that information with care.

 The FCC’s rules are complex.
 To help you understand why we do things the way we do, we’ve outlined a few key requirements and described how we address them in practice.